- Team USA

-An Enrichment award in the amount of $12,500 will be awarded to an existing program or initiative.
+The Enrichment award in the amount of $10,000 will be awarded to an existing program or initiative.
 The purpose of this award is to provide funding that will allow for significant enhancements and/or increased participation to an existing or repeating project that shares the mission of the Prudential Skating Fund.

 To apply for the Prudential Skating Fund, organizations must submit a concise plan to U.S. Figure Skating containing the following information.
 All applications must be submitted by email to email@example.com.
 Please send all information in one attachment in PDF form to include:

 - Contact information

 - Concise statement outlining program/event plan (750 word limit)

 - Target audience and anticipated number of participants